abs0lut3pwn4g3/RTB-CTF-Framework/README.md

 4. Finally, you'll want to `/setup` the CTF Settings and,

 #### Yay!
 Now you have a customized instance of the RTB-CTF-Framework live on Heroku. 🎉

-> Bonus: You can manage the database CRUD operations from admin views GUI; change machine settings, issue notifications to users, etc.

 ## Inspiration